-Its boys birthday time in our house.
-3 birthdays in the space of 6 weeks, we didnt really think that one through getting preggers ;-).
-Oct 9th is the first birthday with Josh my middle son turning 7.
-How he loves having the first birthday of the 3 boys!
+It is the boys birthday time in our house.
+Three birthdays in the space of six weeks!
+We didn’t really think that one through financially.
+Oct 9th is the first birthday for Josh my middle son.
+How he loves having the first birthday of the three boys!
 At the age of 7 a boys birthday party is important, rather it’s important to Josh.
 Fortunately he turns 7 at the same time as several of his best mates so we have always done a joint party.
 Share the workload and share the cost 🙂

 Football Party time